 Note 2: Assign the highest grade from the primary tumor.
 If the clinical grade is the highest grade identified, use the grade that was identified during the clinical time frame for both the clinical grade and the pathological grade.
 (This follows the AJCC rule that pathological time frame includes all of the clinical time frame information plus information from the resected specimen.)

+This rule only applies when the behavior for the clinical and the pathological diagnoses are the same OR the clinical diagnosis is malignant, and the pathological diagnosis is in situ

+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 If a resection is done of a primary tumor and there is no grade documented from the surgical resection, use the grade from the clinical workup

 If a resection is done of a primary tumor and there is no residual cancer, use the grade from the clinical workup